JJDubon/Searchable-Bookmarks-Manager-React/README.md

 ## To Run

-At the command line, type `yarn` which will create the `build` folder in the base directory.
+At the command line, type `yarn build` which will create the `build` folder in the base directory.

+Alternatively, `yarn start` will watch for changes and rebuild automatically.

 After enabling dev mode in Chrome, you can load the `build` folder as an unpacked extension.